The Rocks Christmas Markets

 On a Friday evening earlier in December I headed out to the Rocks Christmas Markets.
-The Rocks is a heritage and tourist precinct in between Circular Key and Wynyard in Sydney’s CBD.
+The Rocks is a heritage and tourist precinct in between Circular Quay and Wynyard in Sydney’s CBD.
 It is a charming area and I love to wander the jumbled lane ways and admire the historic sandstone and brick buildings.
 This time when I visited there were also Christmas stalls to admire!

 What is The Rocks?

 The Rocks has a chequered history.
 It’s traditional name is Tallawoladah and was lived in by the Cadigal.
 After the First Fleet arrived in 1788 convicts started settling in the area instead.
 Over the years it became a thriving warehouse and shipping district which also housed many of the working class.
 After an outbreak of plague in the early 1900’s, the state government decided to revive the area and demolished many buildings and houses.
 These days the Rocks is known for heritage buildings, history, old world European charm and quirky town planning – or lack of it!
 And that is why it is a wonderful site for Christmas Markets today.

 The evening that I visited the Rocks Christmas Markets, the air was extremely smokey and I could catch falling ash in my hand.
 But that certainly didn’t diminish the festive vibe of Christmastime amongst the people visiting the stalls and eating dinner with friends.
 Christmas music came across the overhead speakers and the Christmas lights strung about added plenty of cheer.